Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewHelper.md

 ## Fields

-### Log

-The log.

 ## Methods

 ### ConstructViewWithViewModel(Type viewType, object dataContext)

 Constructs the view with the view model.
-First, this method tries to inject the specified DataContext into the
+First, this method tries to inject the specified DataContext into the view.
-    view.
 If the view does not contain a constructor with this parameter type, it will try to use the default constructor and set the DataContext manually.

 #### Parameters